-NASG Holdings LLC offers a full line of side window systems, including side passenger windows, cab-side horizontal sliding sash windows, cab-side vertical sliding windows, cab-side mechanically balanced drop windows, cab-partition windows, wind screens, and passenger door windows.
+CGS Holdings LLC offers a full line of side window systems, including side passenger windows, cab-side horizontal sliding sash windows, cab-side vertical sliding windows, cab-side mechanically balanced drop windows, cab-partition windows, wind screens, and passenger door windows.

 Vandalism has caused many transit authorities to rethink windows and issues related to their replacement.
-In response, NASG offers a complete line of products that provide vandal-resistance and quick change-out for customers experiencing vandalism problems.
+In response, CGS offers a complete line of products that provide vandal-resistance and quick change-out for customers experiencing vandalism problems.

 Anti-vandal Removable Plastic Liners